Ed Crane (executive): Political views

-Crane is politically libertarian.
-He has described the core principles of libertarianism as being personal liberty, free markets, and limited government.
+Crane was politically libertarian.
+He described the core principles of libertarianism as being personal liberty, free markets, and limited government.

 In 2012, Crane was supportive of then-presidential candidate Ron Paul on issues such as tax and spending cuts, support for a non-interventionist foreign policy, protections for civil liberties, and the promotion of Austrian economics.
 At the time, Crane wrote, "The 21st century is likely to be a libertarian century.
 It is why the focus should be on Ron Paul's philosophy and his policy proposals in 2012."

 In 2016, Crane supported presidential candidate Rand Paul.
-It was reported that Crane had stopped raising money for the Purple PAC that was supporting Rand; but Crane stated that the PAC was still operating and it wasn't shutting down.
+It was reported that Crane had stopped raising money for the Purple PAC that was supporting Paul; but Crane stated that the PAC was still operating and it was not shutting down.
 He stated, "I'm still 'standing with Rand,' as they say, and there's no one else I can think of supporting."

+Personal life and death

+Crane was married to Kristina Knall in 1988, and had three children.
+He died from heart failure in Falls Church, Virginia, on February 10, 2026, at the age of 81.